-The average measured pH of 8.54 in 2018 was consistent with historical results.
+The average measured pH of 7.87 in 2021 was consistent with historical results.
 The pH of water determines the solubility and biological availability of chemical constituents such as nutrients and heavy metals.
 The ability of a lake to neutralize these hydrogen ions is referred to as a buffering capacity.
 Any lake with a total alkalinity of more than 100 mg/L is considered to have high buffering capacity (Mitchell and Prepas 1990).
-The pH in Beaver Lake is likely buffered against change by its high alkalinity, which was measured at 242 mg/L as CaCO3 in Beaver Lake in 2018.
+The pH in Beaver Lake is likely buffered against change by its high alkalinity.
 The high alkalinity in Alberta lakes is derived from the rich calcareous glacial till over which the lakes have formed.